What is an Orthotic?

 Conditions Treated with Orthotics

 Orthotics are great at treating a wide variety of lower extremity conditions.
-At it’s price point, it’s a common first line of defence offered by a medical professional when facing the following:
+At its price point, it’s a common first line of defense prescribed by medical professionals to patients with common conditions like:

 - Plantar Fasciitis: Alleviates heel pain by offsetting pressure on the plantar fascia band.